Privacy policy of the probefahrtenbutler.com website

 • the applications “Test drive butler” see below.

 In short, the data privacy statement applies to all areas in which personal data is processed in a structured manner within the company via the aforementioned channels.
-If we enter into legal relations with you outside of these channels, we will inform you separately if necessary.
+If we enter into a legal relationship with you outside of these channels, we will inform you separately if necessary.

 Legal basis